 - Be wary of street vendors coming up to you for photos.
 They will put snakes around your neck without asking, and later demand money for the experience.

-- You can’t drink the tap here, so bring your own bottle of water.
+- You can’t drink the tap here, so bring a self-cleaning water bottle.
+These are our favorite travel water bottles we tested.

 - Most bathrooms have a small fee, so keep coins ready, and don’t forget your toilet paper.